 The Sugar platform is designed to help businesses manage the entire customer life cycle.
-Each sales rep can access system information (accounts, tasks, products, etc.) through a personalized homepage available online, on-premise, or via native mobile apps.
+Each sales representative can access system information (accounts, tasks, products, etc.) through a personalized homepage available online, on-premise, or via native mobile apps.
 As is customary, contact and account management is at the core, supported by lead routing, quote management, forecasting, and other features.

 The Salesforce Sales Cloud is built around contact and opportunity management.
-It’s designed to help salespeople stay productive from any device, whether it’s a laptop, a smartphone, or even a smart watch.
-Your team can collaborate on projects, topics, and sales opportunities through a central newsfeed and an enterprise social network via Salesforce Chatter.
+It’s designed to help salespeople stay productive from any device, whether it’s a laptop, a smartphone, or even a smartwatch.
+Your team can collaborate on projects, topics, and sales opportunities through a central news feed and an enterprise social network via Salesforce Chatter.

-If you’re looking for a CRM with out-of-the-box marketing tools, SugarCRM is the clear choice.
-All three of their editions provide a complete range of features for marketing teams, including drip campaigns, lead routing, web forms, a landing page builder, email marketing, newsletters, and campaign dashboards.
-Although you may not get some of the advanced capabilities of a dedicated platform, there are more than enough tools to run basic marketing automation.
+If you’re looking for the best CRM software with out-of-the-box marketing tools, SugarCRM is a clear choice.
+All three Sugar editions provide a complete range of features for marketing teams, including drip campaigns, lead routing, web forms, a landing page builder, email marketing, newsletters, and campaign dashboards.
+Although you may not get some of the advanced capabilities of a dedicated platform, there are more than enough marketing automation tools in Sugar.

-SugarCRM Professional Edition starts you off with 15GB of storage space that can be used for either data or documents.
-SugarCRM provides 30 GB in the Corporate Edition, and 60GB in the Enterprise edition while Sugar Ultimate comes with 250GB.
+SugarCRM Professional Edition starts you off with 15GB of storage space which can be used for either data or documents.
+SugarCRM provides 30GB in the Corporate Edition and 60GB in the Enterprise edition while Sugar Ultimate comes with 250GB.

 Salesforce starts off with 1GB of data storage and 11GB of document storage in all of their editions.
 They then have a formula for allocated data and document storage based on the number of users subscribed to the account.
-For example, in Salesforce’s Enterprise Edition, the formula is 20MB of data storage plus 612MB of document storage per user.
+For example, in the Salesforce Enterprise Edition, the formula is 20MB of data storage plus 612MB of document storage per user.

 With Salesforce, a help website, knowledge base and community are included in the subscription fee.
 Content for improving user adoption, productivity and access to a dedicated success representative can be purchased.

-SugarCRM subscriptions include Sugar Professional ($35 per user per month), Enterprise ($60) and Ultimate ($150).
+SugarCRM Subscriptions include Sugar Professional ($35 per user per month), Enterprise ($60) and Ultimate ($150).

-Salesforce and Sugar differ in deployment in that Salesforce is deployed in a single-tenant fashion (everyone uses one URL), while SugarCRM is a multi-tenant architecture, meaning everyone gets their own URL to log into.
+For some of the people having a hard time making the decision of SugarCRM vs Salesforce, the deployment methods of both the CRM offered might just hold the answer.
+Salesforce and Sugar differ in deployment in that Salesforce is deployed in a single-tenant fashion (where everyone uses one URL), while SugarCRM is a multi-tenant architecture, meaning everyone gets their own URL to log into.
 There’s no real advantage to this, but because Sugar is multi-tenant, it can be deployed on an individual basis, and thus can be deployed on-premise.
 Salesforce can only be hosted in a single-tenant cloud, making it impossible to ever own the software yourself.

-Salesforce and SugarCRM are both excellent choices.
-Although Sugar entered the market five years after SalesForce, it has still managed to carve a place for itself in the market and gain immense popularity and recognition.
-If you’d like more information on either product, give us a call.
+Salesforce and SugarCRM are both excellent choices, making it very hard to find a solution for the SugarCRM vs Salesforce debate.
+However, even though Sugar entered the market five years after Salesforce, it has still managed to carve a place for itself in the market and gain immense popularity and recognition.
+Moroever, if you are considering other CRM software for business, SugarCRM is the best one out there.
+If you’d like more information on either of the products, you can schedule a FREE Business Analysis Session with us at Rolustech.
 Our CRM experts can help you decide which solution is best for your needs.